Go directly to product information

 Offer Not available - see explanation

-The Ashanti pepper is also called the African cubeb.
-Like most other African pepper varieties, it was brought to the African continent and doesn't grow naturally there.
-The berry is less bitter than that of the Javanese cubeb, also called the true cubeb.
-In terms of spiciness, Ashanti is comparable to long pepper.
+The Ashantipepper is sometimes called the African cubeb.
+It is like most other African peppersIt was brought to the African continent and doesn't grow naturally there.
+The berry is less bitter than that of the Javanese cubeb, also known as the true cubeb.

-The Portuguese brought the cubeb pepper from Java to the Grey Coast of West Africa, from where they shipped it to Europe along with the native grains of paradise.
+The Portuguese brought the cubeb from Java to the Grey Coast of West Africa, from where they pepper shipped to Europe together with the native paradise grain.

-For a long time, both spices dominated European cuisine, but both were displaced by peppers from India, Java, and the West Indies, shipped to Europe by the Dutch and British Companies.
-Ashanti pepper is named after the ancient kingdom of Ashanti, which, after its abrupt annexation by the British, would henceforth be known as the "Gold Coast."
+For a long time both spices dominated European cuisine, but both have been displaced by the peppers from India, Java, and the West Indies, which were shipped to Europe by the Dutch and British Companies.
+The Ashanti-pepper is named after the ancient kingdom of Ashanti, which, after being abruptly annexed by the British, was henceforth known as the 'Gold Coast'.

 Taste and smell

-The aroma is pleasant, and the taste is less bitter than that of Javanese cubeb.
-It's an important pepper in West African cuisine and, like grains of paradise, is used in the Bombay sapphire gin recipe.
+The smell is pleasant, and the taste is less bitter than that of the Javanese cubeb.
+It is an important peppersa native of West African cuisine, and like grains of paradise, is used in the Bombay sapphire gin recipe.

 Usage

-Ashanti pepper is a versatile pepper, used in stews, broths, meat dishes, vegetable dishes, and sauces, as well as in sweet preparations, such as traditional pepernoten (ginger nuts).
-Ashanti pepper is an ingredient in a classic ras el hanout and is (sometimes) used in berbere instead of Cape long pepper.
+Ashantipepper is a versatile use pepper, in ragouts, broths, meat, vegetable dishes and sauces, but also in sweet preparations, such as in old-fashioned peppernuts.
+Ashanti pepper is an ingredient of a classic ras el hanout, and is (sometimes) used in berbere, in place of Cape long pepper.

-Compared to the Indonesian cubeb, this African cubeb is more powerful in taste, but milder in spiciness.
+Compared to the Indonesian cubeb, this African cubeb is more powerful in flavor, but milder in heat, and often more variegated in color.
+The "tail" is often slightly curved, unlike that of the common cubeb (Piper cubeb).

-Like black pepper, cubeb is used whole, crushed, or ground, always including the tails.
+Cubeb becomes just like black pepper used whole, bruised or ground, always including the tails.

 Recipes):